Gastric Banding Surgery for Teens

 Talk with a mental health counselor to make sure he or she is ready for surgery

 Attend nutrition classes or meet with a dietitian

 Fulfill any other requirements as noted by the doctor or medical staff

 Not take certain medicines during the week before surgery, such as ibuprofen

 Not eat or drink the night before the surgery

 During the procedure

-The surgeon will make one to five small cuts in the abdomen.
+The surgeon will make 1 to 5 small cuts in the belly (abdomen).
+Through these small

 After the procedure

 Your child will likely stay in the hospital overnight.
 He or she will feel some pain